Family Support during Spine Tumor Diagnosis

 Advice to Communicate with Your Loved Ones

-- Be specific with what would be helpful.
+- Be specific about what would be helpful

 Through it all, I discovered that I am stronger than I thought.
 My faith and family helped me push through the difficult times.